JustFly1984/react-google-maps-api/packages/react-google-maps-api/CONTRIBUTING.md

+# Contributing

+We are welcome to any pull request, which has a clear goal and description.
+Also please use eslint while developing.

+List of contributors:

+Alexey Lyakhov <justfly1984@gmail.com>
+Awwit

 We use lerna (https://github.com/lerna/lerna) to split the whole react-google-maps-api project into packages.
 To get started:
 1. Clone repository
 2. npm install